KabirYusuf/crust-project/ReadMe.md

 # Crust Project

-The Crustproject Application Backend is a Java 17-based, Spring Boot 3-powered, Spring Security 6-secured, PostgreSQL-backed, and Multi-Module structured solution.
+The Crust project Application Backend is a Java 17-based, Spring Boot 3-powered, Spring Security 6-secured, PostgreSQL-backed, and Multi-Module structured solution.
 It serves as the backbone for a contemporary task management system, facilitating seamless task creation, organization, and monitoring.
 By implementing OAuth2, it ensures secure user authentication and authorization.
 Its modular design streamlines development and maintenance.
 ## Key Features

 - Java 17: This backend harnesses the latest Java 17 capabilities, offering superior performance, enhanced memory management, and heightened developer productivity.